 A/GFTC has commissioned an analysis of recommended pedestrian network improvements in the Village and Town of Argyle.
 CHA has prepared the final report, available for public review and comment prior to finalization by A/GFTC.
 Please see the attached and contact A/GFTC staff with any comments.
 The Planning Committee will consider finalizing the document at its December 12 meeting.

 In preparation for its biannual update of the Transportation Improvement Program (TIP), the five-year roster of planned federal investments in the surface transportation system, A/GFTC is soliciting for candidate federal aid-eligible highway and bridge projects from its participating municipal capital project sponsors.
 Project applications are due to A/GFTC by December 4, 2018.

 At its October 10 , 2018 meeting, the Policy Committee has approved 2040 Ahead as the Long Range Plan for the A/GFTC Planning and Programming Area.
 The LRP serves as the foundation document to guide federally funded regional planning and project investments in the surface transportation system.

-The next meeting of the A/GFTC Planning Committee is scheduled for Wednesday, August 8 at 1:30 PM in the Community Room of the Crandall Public Library, 251 Glen Street, Glens Falls.
+The next meeting of the A/GFTC Planning Committee is scheduled for Wednesday, December 12 at 10:00 AM in the Community Room of the Crandall Public Library, 251 Glen Street, Glens Falls.

 A public workshop has been scheduled for Tuesday, July 17 at 6:00 PM at the Town of Lake George Town Hall to present work-to-date on the planning project to identify a future extension of the Warren County Bikeway connecting Lake George and Warrensburg.
 Our lead consultant, Alta Planning + Design, will conduct the workshop.
 Staff from the Town and Village of Lake George as well as A/GFTC will be available for questions and comments.